azratul/live-share.nvim/README.md

 - `:LiveShareJoin [url] [port]`: Join a Live Share session.
     Example: `:LiveShareJoin abc.serveo.net 80`

+After starting the server, wait for the message indicating the URL has been copied.
+This URL is copied to the clipboard and should be shared with the client who wants to connect to the session.

 Note: The port is optional for :LiveShareServer.
 For :LiveShareJoin, it's recommended not to change the port as serveo.net typically uses port 80 by default.

 ## Basic settings